 The five levels of assessment progress as follows:

-• First-year Portfolio Assessment – Six to eight projects from the student’s first year DSAM courses— DSAM 101, 102, 103, 104, 105, and 204—are assessed.
+1 – First-year Portfolio Assessment – Six to eight projects from the student’s first year GAND courses— GAND 101, 102, 103, 104, 105, and 204—are assessed.
 Projects will be selected by the professors.
 A list of the projects will be found on the assessment sign-up sheet, as well as communicated in design and animation classes well in advance of assessments.
 A case study of a selected project is the required written assignment.
 Each assessing professor must receive a printed copy.

-• Second-year Portfolio Assessment – Five to seven projects from the student’s second-year DSAM courses are assessed.
+2 – Second-year Portfolio Assessment – Five to seven projects from the student’s second-year GAND courses are assessed.
 Projects will be selected by the professors.
 A list of the projects will be found on the assessment sign-up sheet, as well as communicated in design and animation classes well in advance of assessments.
 A résumé and creative brief, including a Problem as Given; Problem as Understood statements are the required written assignments.
 Each assessing professor must receive a printed copy..

 Download a copy of our Senior Project Planners.
-They are designed to help keep students on track as they navigate the Senior Project path.
-There are two versions: one for May graduates and one for December graduates.
+Both the Graphic Design and Animation versions are designed to help keep students on track as they navigate the Senior Project path.
+There are two versions for Graphic Design and two versions for Animation: one for May graduates and one for December graduates.
 Make sure to download the correct version.
+We've also included an example of an Animation Senior Project.

 You will find our handy Graphic and Animation Design Assessment and Professional Presentation Standards helpful as you prepare for assessments and the junior show.
 Click on the link below.